Krushovski/Krushovski/README.md

 - 👀 I’m interested in Data Science, Machine Learning - mainly Python, C# projects
 - 🌱 I’m currently learning C++ for working with OpenGL
 - 💞️ Current role: Data analyst
-- 📫 How to reach me - email : mihail17v@gmail.com
+- 📫 How to reach me - gmail : mihail17v@gmail.com

 <!---
 Krushovski/Krushovski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.